vimus/vimus/README.markdown

 including headers.
-If the build fails, make sure that the ncurses headers are available and visible to Cabal, which may require you to install additional packages and/or specify additional include directories.
-For example, to build ncursesw on Debian (and derived distributions), do
+If the build fails, make sure that the ncurses headers are available and visible to Cabal, which may require you to install additional packages and/or specify additional include and library directories.

+##### Debian

+To build ncursesw on Debian (and derived distributions), do

     apt-get install libncursesw5-dev
     cabal install --extra-include-dirs=/usr/include/ncursesw

+##### MacOS

+On MacOS you need to install ncursesw with Homebrew

+    brew install ncursesw

 ## Using vimus